 Placing a Line, Rectangle, Image or Memo on a Plan: When you click the location on the plan to locate a line the two line-end / rectangle-image-corner icons appear as a marker for the location.

 Move the markers to where you want them.

-Note: If you want a line to end or start on a component and for the line to be moved if the component is moved then go to the “Selecting Components … ” section and create the lines by selecting the components and creating the lines.
+- If you want a line to end or start on a component and for the line to be moved if the component is moved then go to the “Selecting Components … ” section and create the lines by selecting the components and then creating the lines.